 Follow The Rules

-If you wind up in enforcement proceedings, following the rules yourself will benefit your case.
-It looks bad if you make the claim that your ex needs to obey the bargain the two of you struck, but you yourself can’t be bothered to do the same.
+If you wind up in enforcement proceedings, following the rules yourself usually benefits your case.
+It looks bad if you claim your ex needs to obey the bargain the two of you struck but you can’t be bothered to do the same.

-Understandably, sticking to the rules while your ex flaunts them may be frustrating and disheartening, but it will serve you well in the long run.
+Understandably, sticking to the rules while your ex flaunts them may be frustrating and disheartening.
+However, it will serve you well in the long run.

 Enforce The Rules

-This is a step all too often overlooked or taken for granted, but one that can pay big dividends.
+This step all too often goes overlooked or taken for granted, but it often pays big dividends.
 Much as you should follow the rules, you should do what you can to make sure that your ex follows them as well.

 Don’t let them get away with breaking or bending the rules the two of you agreed upon.
-If they push the boundaries, seeing what you will and won’t tolerate, but you never call them out, this behavior is more likely to continue and will be more difficult be to stop in the future.
+If they push the boundaries to see what you will and won’t tolerate, but you never call them out, this behavior is more likely to continue.
+The longer it goes, the more difficult it becomes to stop in the future.